milos-rankovic/tasks-api/README.md

 `POST /users` - Add new user.

+`PUT /users/{userId}` - Update the user with id `userId`.
+You must provide all required user properties.

 `PATCH /users/{userId}` - Update the user with id `userId`.
 You should provide just those properties that you want to update.

-`PUT /users/{userId}` - Update the user with id `userId`.
-You must provide all user properties.

 `GET /users/login` - Find the user with username and password given in the authorization header.
 The API doesn't manage the state, so you should handle and store login credentials on the client side.